kashifkhan0771/utils/slugger/README.md

 #### **Slugger Methods**

 - **`Slug(s, separator string) string`**:
     Generates a slugified version of the input string `s`.
-If `separator` is provided, it will be used to separate words in the slug; otherwise, a default separator is applied.
+If `separator` is provided, it will be used to separate words in the slug; otherwise, a default separator(`-`) is applied.

+#### **Notes**

+- If a `substitutions` map is provided, it will replace all occurrences of the specified keys with their corresponding values.
+For example, given a substitution pair `{"the": ""}` and the input string `over there`, the resulting slug will be `over-re`.

 ## Examples:

-For examples of each function, please checkout [EXAMPLES.md](/slugger/EXAMPLES.md)
+For examples of each function, please check out [EXAMPLES.md](/slugger/EXAMPLES.md)

 ---